What Is A Head Cold?

 Potential complications include:

-• An asthma attack or exacerbation can be caused by a cold.
+• A cold can cause an asthma attack or exacerbation.
 You may also experience wheezing and chest tightness in this case.

 • You can get an acute ear infection from your mouth or nose if you have a head cold.
 Infection occurs when fluid builds up, allowing bacteria to grow.
 A mild ear discomfort is normal during a cold due to referred pain from sinus congestion; however, if the pain persists on one side or is severe, you should consult your doctor.